111th Engineer Brigade (United States)

 The 111th Engineer Brigade is an engineer brigade of the United States Army.
 It is a subordinate unit of the West Virginia Army National Guard with units located throughout West Virginia.
 It is headquartered at Eleanor, West Virginia, formerly in St. Albans, West Virginia.
 The 111th Engineer Brigade relocated in 2005 to its new facility at the Winfield Locks and Dam.

 Insignia

-DISTINCTIVE BADGE: A gold color metal and enamel device consisting of a black enamel diamond shape bearing a white enamel powder horn, mouth to the right, ferruled and stringed gold, at the top a semi-circular scarlet enamel scroll folded back at each side, terminating behind the diamond shape a base and inscribed at the top "MINUTEMEN FOR FREEDOM" in gold letters.
+DISTINCTIVE BADGE: A gold color metal and enamel device consisting of a black enamel diamond shape bearing a white enamel powder horn, mouth to the right, ferrules and stringed gold, at the top a semi-circular scarlet enamel scroll folded back at each side, terminating behind the diamond shape a base and inscribed at the top "MINUTEMEN FOR FREEDOM" in gold letters.
 SYMBOLISM: The white powder horn represents the early pioneers, the Greenbrier Long Rifles of the day and the readiness of the present 111th Engineer Brigade.
 The black diamond shape alludes to the coal fields of West Virginia.
 Scarlet and white are colors used for Engineer units.